 The big takeaways I have learnt about what to focus on are:

 - Work on one movement at a time

 I like this because it’s a realistic goal.
 Adding new exercises to my workload must be as low friction as possible.
 The most successful routine is the one I can stick to.

 Two Weak Areas You Can Work on Right Now?

 The cycling movement is described by KStar as having a fixed butt and really fast moving legs, but I actually want to talk about another area of concern for cyclists, that is often neglected, the upper body.

 I have the inflexion trifecta; cycling, running and working at a computer.

-What mobility work can help here if you want to work on you shoulders?
+What can mobility work help here if you want to work on your shoulders?